sheldonresearch/ProG/README.md

 >- [GPF] T. Fang, Y. Zhang, Y. Yang, and C. Wang, “Prompt tuning for graph neural networks,” arXiv preprint, 2022.

 **Supportive graph pre-training strategies currently (keep updating):**

 - For node-level, we consider ``DGI`` and ``GraphMAE``, where ``DGI`` maximizes the mutual information between node and graph representations for informative embeddings and ``GraphMAE`` learns deep node representations by reconstructing masked features.
 - For edge-level, we introduce ``EdgePreGPPT`` and ``EdgePreGprompt``, where ``EdgePreGPPT`` calculates the dot product as the link probability of node pairs and ``EdgePreGprompt`` samples triplets from label-free graphs to increase the similarity between the contextual subgraphs of linked pairs while decreasing the similarity of unlinked pairs.
-- For graph-level, we involve ``GCL``, ``SimGRACE``, where ``GCL`` maximizes agreement between different graph augmentations to leverage structural information and ``SimGRACE`` tries to perturb the graph model parameter spaces and narrow down the gap between different perturbations for the same graph.
+- For graph-level, we involve ``GraphCL``, ``SimGRACE``, where ``GraphCL`` maximizes agreement between different graph augmentations to leverage structural information and ``SimGRACE`` tries to perturb the graph model parameter spaces and narrow down the gap between different perturbations for the same graph.

 **Supportive graph backbone models currently (keep updating):**